Extended events in SQL server- top 5 use

 Q. How do Extended Events differ from SQL Server Profiler?

-Ans: Extended Events are more lightweight and have a lower overhead compared to SQL Server Profiler.
+Ans: Extended Events are lightweight and lower overhead than SQL Server Profiler.
 They provide a more scalable and flexible approach to capturing events.

 Q. Can I use Extended Events to capture specific events only?

-Ans: Yes, you can configure Extended Events to capture specific events or groups of events, allowing for fine-grained control over what information is collected.
+Ans: You can configure Extended Events to capture specific events or groups of events, allowing for fine-grained control over what information is collected.

 Q. What effect does enabling Extended Events have on the performance of SQL Server?